Codesmith-Jr-Code-Review/jr-review/week-1-review/DOM-Async/notes.md

 - Don't have to wait for one task to complete before starting the next

 ### Promises (THIS IS IMPORTANT)
-- Promise is an object that represents the eventual completion (or failure) of an asynch operation and its resulting value
+- Promise is an object that represents the eventual completion (or failure) of an async operation and its resulting value
 - Promises have 3 states:
   1. Pending
   2. Fulfilled